Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-In this work, we introduce a Laplacian kernel as described in Definition~\ref{laplacian_kernel_def}, which allows one to encode temporal dependencies of time series.
-In the aforementioned cases, the first column of the Laplacian matrix $\boldsymbol{L}$ is indeed a simple example of a Laplacian kernel.
+In this work, we introduce a Laplacian kernel as described in Definition~\ref{laplacian_kernel_def}, allowing one to characterize temporal dependencies of time series.
+In aforementioned cases as shown in Fig.~\ref{laplacian_examples}, the first column of the Laplacian matrix $\boldsymbol{L}$ is indeed a simple example of Laplacian kernel.